akanksha260991/bs_docs_revamp_content/app_automate/appium/test-real-user-conditions/set-localization-options.md

 ## Set Localization

-To test the localized version of your app, you can set:
+To test the localized version of your app, you can set timezones, language and locale.

-a.
-Timezone
-b.
-Devices language
-c.
-Locale

 ### Timezone

 In order to configure tests to run on a custom time zone (supported only for Android), use **browserstack.timezone** capability

 > "browserstack.timezone" : "UTC"